alex-strobel/DPP-LabManual/Research/Administration/Research-Workflow/06_Analysis_plan.md

 Your analysis plan should ideally be fully scripted.
 When programming in R, adhere to the [tidyverse style guide](https://github.com/alex-strobel/DPP-LabManual/wiki/R-programming-style-guide)!

-## Consider to use Bayesian statistics!
+## Consider to use Bayesian statistics

 Bayesian statistics are usually more adequate to address a research question than standard (so-called frequentist) statistics because